FAQs

 info@stmarkssummer.org

-With multiple gyms, an indoor turf space, large gathering spaces, and a full-size auditorium, SMS has ample indoor space.
+With multiple gyms, an indoor turf space, large gathering spaces, and a full-size auditorium, St. Mark’s Summer has ample indoor space.
 In the event of stormy or inclement weather, or excessive heat, alternate indoor activities may replace outdoor events.
 We are pleased to be able to offer dedicated indoor space for each group as well as areas for indoor specialty activities.

 In the event of light rain, participants may still participate in some activities outdoors—raincoats are recommended.
 Children will not spend time outside in times of heavy rain or stormy weather.